Roach Facts: Why Do Cockroaches Die on Their Backs and More

 You might consider cockroaches to be the most disgusting creatures ever, but there might also be lot of fascinating facts you don't know about them, such as their significance in the ecosystem, the reason why they flip over when they die, and whether or not they can drown.

-This article provides an insightful view on the fabulous facts about cockroaches.
+This article provides an insightful look at numerous fabulous facts about cockroaches.

 Why Do Cockroaches Die on Their Backs?

 Because cockroaches have bulky bodies that are composed of three heavy segments supported by only six long, thin legs, they often involuntarily roll onto their backs when they die.
 This happens because at the time of death they lose muscle control, causing their leg muscles to contract and tuck underneath their bodies.
 Without anything to hold them to the ground, their top-heavy bodies topple over and they die belly up, on their backs.

 Usually, only cockroaches that have been killed with insecticide die on their backs.
 This is because insecticide affects the nervous system, causing different enzymes to build up in the cockroach.
 These enzymes often cause muscle spasms, and with their already top-heavy body, they almost always end up lying on their backs at their time of death.

 In nature, cockroaches mostly die as a result of being eaten.
 If a cockroach accidentally rolls over in nature, there is usually some debris (sticks, leaves, dirt) they can grab onto to right themselves.
 But cockroaches living in homes often find themselves in a tough situation if they roll over on a linoleum, or otherwise smooth, surface.
 After futile efforts to right themselves, they become exhausted and die.

 It is important to remember that cockroaches do not always die on their backs, but with such top-heavy bodies, this is usually the case, especially when it comes to cockroaches that are living in homes or that have been sprayed with insecticide.

 Why Do Cockroaches Come Out to Die?